petermr/CEVOpen/induction_test/introduction.md

 - Briefly describe your understanding of the software.

 # 5. Intern’s documentation
-- Download the [Induction test](https://github.com/petermr/CEVOpen/blob/master/induction_test/cevopen_induction_test_template.docx) Word document.
-- We've outlined what we expect from your documentation for you to follow along in the Word document.
+- Perform the above Tasks 4.1 and 4.2
-- Please email the documentation Word Docx to cbl@nipgr.ac.in
+- Please email the documentation to cbl@nipgr.ac.in